TUDelft-CS4110/2016-sre-crew/Report.md

 ## Applications used

 After getting these tools to work we could finally apply them on two Android applications.
-In the time of starting this project, we did not have any application that we had wrote that fitted nicely for this tool (e.g. had non-xml layout).
+In the time of starting this project, we did not have any application that we had written that fitted nicely for this tool (e.g. had non-xml layout).
 We therefore looked for Open Source Android applications that might be interesting to apply these tools on.
 We found the [SageMath](https://github.com/sagemath/android) application which is a mathematics software to calculate and plot graphs from a given input.
 Later on in the project, one of the team members had finished work on another course (Hacking Lab) where he created an application for peer to peer communication, called UDPClient.
 We thought it would be very interesting to also apply the tool on our own written code.
+We began by applying the tool on SageMath but quickly decided to move our focus on UDPClient since it was much smaller and we had a better understanding of it.
+Finally after successfully applying the tool on UDPClient, we returned to SageMath.
-Also, after having had some trouble with using the SageMath application, we hoped that it would be These two applications and the process of applying the tools on them will be described in the next sections.
+These two applications and the process of applying the tools on them will be described in the next sections.

 ## UDPClient